ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_3_interp_gapfil.md

 of the training set.
 That way we can predict the testing data and compare it to the real results.
 We are working with some artificiallly created gaps in the data here, but in real life you would otherwise have no way to test, how well your model actually predicts data.
+Additionally to splitting the data, the training datasets also get shuffled.
+That makes the model more robust in extrapolating it to unknown data.

 It is extremely important to do this split, because you can never test a model on data that it has already seen during its training phase.
 That would skew your results and make it look better than it actually is.